megatih/megatih.github.io/aboutme.md

 ### My story

-Feel free to [explore](https://megatih.github.io/) and let me know what you find useful to you.
+Feel free to [explore](https://megatih.github.io/) and let me know if you find anything useful or interesting.